 The UN High-Level Meeting on TB will be organized under the direction of the UN General Assembly.
 The meeting will take place at UN Headquarters in New York in 2018.
 The exact date has yet to be decided and will be agreed in the ‘modalities resolution’ which will be agreed by UN member states.

 Why is the High Level Meeting Important?

 The High-Level Meeting on TB is the biggest and best opportunity to raise the political priority of TB.
 It is the most significant political meeting ever held on TB.
 The meeting should result in an ambitious Political Declaration on TB endorsed by Heads of State that will form the basis for the future TB response.
 It should secure commitment from Heads of State and governments for a coordinated global response, result in a substantial increase in financial resources for TB, and lead to millions of lives being saved from premature deaths from TB.
 It should also endorse measurable targets and commitments from governments and key stakeholders for 2020 and 2025 on which they can be monitored and held accountable through regular reporting.

 How can I get involved?

-- Apply for accreditation to attend the Civil Society Hearing and HLM: Read more here
+- Register to attend the Civil Society Hearing: Read more here

 - Stay up to date with all the activities, calls, briefings, and information-sharing by joining the TB Civil Society Listserv and the GFAN Listserv